Zumbala/jerriepelser.com/content/blog/2018-08-14-deleting-records-aspnet-core-ajax.md

 In this blog post, I showed how you could create a better user experience using Ajax to delete a customer record.
 It is a relatively simple process which can be added to an existing code base and does not require you to go all-in on any of the modern JavaScript frameworks.

 Source code is available at [https://github.com/jerriepelser-blog/aspnetcore-ajax](https://github.com/jerriepelser-blog/aspnetcore-ajax).
+Have a look at the **Scenario 1** controller and views.